SilkRose/Pony/stories/metal-magic/metal-magic.md

 They all watched Pete.
 He used his magic in a sweeping motion, pushing the metal back in steps.

-Iron led the ponies as they continued down the pile, following till they were on the backside of the pile.
+Iron led the ponies as they continued along the pile, following till they were on the backside of the pile.
 "This area is restricted to employees only.
 This is where we take the metal and start processing it."

 There were several ponies working on this side of the pile.
 Iron pointed at another unicorn.
 "That's Crusher.
 He picks up metal in his magic and crushes it before placing it on a cart before it gets taken into our processing building."